 Istoretinoin hit the market in 1982.
 Despite increased FDA restrictions, prescriptions for isotretinoin have dramatically increased over the past 30+ years.

-The last study examining the number of provided prescriptions looked at the years between 1982 and 2000, and showed a dramatic uptick in the number of prescriptions written:
+The last study examining the number of provided prescriptions looked at the years between 1982 and 2000, and found a dramatic uptick in the number of prescriptions written during this period.
+The researchers noted that this increase was due to more doctors prescribing isotretinoin for mild-to-moderate acne.
+Isotretinoin prescriptions for severe acne actually decreased during this period.6

 High Relapse Rates